toonvandenbos/WpSqlBuilder/README.md

 *Version 0.0.1*

-This simple PHP library is meant to let you develop Wordpress stuff in an easier way.
+This simple PHP library allows you to develop more efficiently and more easily with WordPress.

-The main reason I created this library was because we had serious server-side performance issues on a Wordpress project, back at [WhiteCube](http://www.whitecube.be/), the digital agency where I work.
+I created this library because we had serious server-side performance issues on a WordPress project, back at [WhiteCube](http://www.whitecube.be/), the digital agency where I work.
 We were building an archive template, with some extra fields on each post, using ACF.
-Well, it turned out the page had to make over **300 SQL requests** in order to render the posts list completly.
+It turned out the page had to make over **300 SQL requests** in order to render the posts list completely.
 Using this library, we were able to reduce the amount of requests to **one single request**.

 ## Install